pathology-data-mining/Mussel/docs/README.md

 --patch_file_path {path-to-patch-file} \
 --output_path {path-to-pt-file}
 ```

+*This takes about ten seconds for an example slide.*

 ## License
 © [Mahmood Lab](http://www.mahmoodlab.org) - This code is made available under the GPLv3 License and is available for non-commercial academic purposes.